-Last Updated on June 1, 2022 by Morgan Beard
+Last Updated on February 9, 2023 by Morgan Beard

-The New Lease Accounting Changes
+The New Lease Accounting Changes – ASC 842

 The Definition of an Operating Lease

-- A contract contains a lease
+- Whether an agreement contains a lease

-- Application of the practical expedients package
+- How to apply a practical expedients package

-- The determination of the discount rate
+- The lease discount rate

-Measuring your Lease Liability and Right-of-Use Asset
+Measuring your Lease Liability

-- Monthly Lease Payments
+- Monthly lease payments

 - Initial Lease Liability